What are crabs (pubic lice)?

 If you suspect you have crabs, it is also recommended to get tested for other sexually transmitted infections (STIs), as pubic lice can co-occur with other infections.

-Treatment for Crabs
+Treatment for crabs

 Pubic lice infestations are treated using over-the-counter or prescription medications specifically designed to kill lice.
 These treatments typically include lice-killing lotions or shampoos containing 1% permethrin or pyrethrins with piperonyl butoxide.